Dishonour Cheques | Cheque Dishonour

 3. The drawer of such cheque should have failed to make the payment of the said amount of money to the payee or the holder in due course of the cheque dishonour within fifteen days of receipt of the said notice.

-4. The cheque in question should have been issued in discharge of whole or part of a debt or liability otherwise the maker of the cheque is not liable for prosecution.
-For example if the cheque is given as a gift or present and if the bank dishonours it the maker of the cheque is not liable for prosecution.
+4. The cheque in question should have been issued in discharge of the whole or part of a debt or liability; otherwise, the maker of the cheque is not liable for prosecution.
+For example, if the cheque is given as a gift or present and if the bank dishonours it the maker of the cheque is not liable for prosecution.

 OFFENCES BY COMPANIES

-1. If the person committing the offence is a company, every person who, at the time offence was committed, was in charge of, and responsible to the company for the conduct of the business of the company shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished.
+1. If the person committing the offense is a company, every person who, at the time the offense was committed, was in charge of and responsible to the company for the conduct of the business of the company shall be deemed to be guilty of the offense and shall be liable to be proceeded against and punished.

-4. Where any offence has been committed by a Company and f it is proved that the offence has been committed with the consent or connivance of, or is attributable to, any neglect on the part of any director, manager, secretary, or other officer of the Company, such person shall also be deemed to be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+4. Where any offense has been committed by a company, and if it is proved that the offense has been committed with the consent or connivance of, or is attributable to, any neglect on the part of any director, manager, secretary, or other officer of the company, such person shall also be deemed to be guilty of that offense and shall be liable to be proceeded against and punished accordingly.

 PRESENTATION OF CHEQUE ANY NUMBER OF TIMES